louisna/draft-navarre-quic-flexicast/draft-navarre-quic-multicast.md

 If a QUIC frame is lost over one path, it can be retransmitted over the other paths.

+Flexicast QUIC extends Multipath QUIC by requiring that each path uses different encryption and decryption keys.
+As such, multiple clients can share the same additional path which is encrypted with a different key than their respective unicast path.
+The IP destination address of this new, shared path MAY be a multicast address, so that all receivers with multicast support receive the same packet.

-To illustrate the operation of Flexicast QUIC, we consider a scenario with one server, S, and three receivers: R1, R2 and R3.
+To illustrate the operation of Flexicast QUIC, we consider a scenario with one source, S, and three receivers: R1, R2 and R3.
 R1 and R2 are attached to a network where it is possible to create an IP multicast tree from S to R1 and R2.
 R3 is attached to an IP network where unicast works perfectly, but IP multicast does not.
 Once the Flexicast QUIC connection will be established, S will be able to send data along the multicast tree to reach R1 and R2 and using unicast to reach R3.
-This is illustrated in the ..
+This is illustrated in {{figfc1}}.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+           IP Multicast tree
   S --------------------+-----> R1
   \                     |
    \                    +-----> R2
-    \
+    \		Unicast network
      +------------------------> R3

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~